SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/07-rps.md

 Resource classes represent a collection of:
 - CPU
-- memory
+- Memory
 - GPU
 - Default disk storage
 - Maximum disk storage
 - Kubernetes tolerations
 - Kubernetes node affinities

-A resource class is what users select when they start a session and a single resource pool can have many resource classes.
+A resource class is what users select when they start a session.
+A single resource pool can have many resource classes.

 :::info
 The node affinities and tolerations can be used to make it so that specific resource classes run on specific nodes in the Kubernetes cluster.
-For this admins need to also manually create taints on specific nodes directly in the Kubernetes cluster and add tolerations for these taints in the resource classes.
+For this admins need to also create taints on specific nodes directly in the Kubernetes cluster and add tolerations for these taints in the resource classes.
 See the Kubernetes documentation on [assigning pods to nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) and [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)